What to know about

 Water quality monitoring occurs in and around Stagecoach Reservoir from May to November.
 Both the Upper Yampa Water Conservancy District (UYWCD) and Colorado Parks and Wildlife (CPW) test water samples from five different locations within the reservoir during summer months.
 CPW also conducts weekly field tests when the swim beach and marina are open.

 In addition to testing within the reservoir, UYWCD conducts monthly testing in the Yampa River below Stagecoach Reservoir Dam.
-The map below shows the monthly testing locations for UYWCD’s water quality monitoring at Stagecoach.
+The map above shows the monthly testing locations for UYWCD’s water quality monitoring at Stagecoach.
 As noted in the map, samples are taken from different depths within the reservoir at three of the testing locations.

 UYWCD’s monthly water samples are subject to an algae identification test, including enumeration and biovolume.
 The samples are also tested for chemical and physical properties, which include a variety of nutrients such as nitrogen and phosphorous, chlorophyll-a.
 When an algae bloom is present, the samples are tested for toxins.